getpingback/ping-email/readme.md

   - `"Domain verification failed"`: The domain verification process failed.
   - `"Unable to verify email"`: The email verification process failed for an unknown reason.
   - `"Connection timeout"`: The connection to the SMTP server timed out.
+  - `"Exceeded attempts"`: The maximum number of attempts to verify the email address was exceeded.

 These messages provide clear insights into the verification process, helping you understand the specific reason for an email's validation outcome.